The state of Europe in 1880. |

 This flashy show of modernity was more than enough to do the job.
 Indeed, the next few weeks saw the West grow flush with a kind of Solomonic fever.
 Even the Emperor's name drew breathless remarks - perhaps the legend of Prester John had been true after all.
 Some even assigned a millennarian meaning to the event.
 Word quickly spread among the plantations of America, and Ethiopia acquired a religious significance during the second, postbellum wave of abolitionism (helped considerably by his immediate announcement that slavery in Ethiopia would be abolished).
 It would not be until after abolition was achieved in the early 20th century that the American government would begin to shed its hatred and suspicion of Ethiopia, whose very existence challenged one of the central premises on which it stood.
 But regardless of whether he was loved or hated, it could not be denied that Yohannes IV was at this point the most-discussed monarch in the world.

-would be the bloodiest of the war, and continues to haunt
+The cream of the Ethiopian Imperial Army on the march during the Bengal Campaign.
+The Battle of Jessore would be the bloodiest of the war, and continues to haunt Ethiopia's national memory. |

 More importantly, this glorious, easy victory planted a seed that would grow in the imperial imagination over the coming decades: the idea of a grand, manifest destiny for Ethiopia.
 Once more, as in the days of the Kingdom of Axum, the House of Solomon would stretch across the Red Sea into Yemen.
 Soon they would strike north at the British themselves and free the beleaguered Coptic Patriarch, bringing the whole of the Nile Basin under control.
 All sons of Ham and Shem would bow to the Negusa Negast.
 As industrialization brought about unrest and disruption of the old ways of life, and as Marxist pamphlets circulated among the Oromo factory workers and day laborers who brought their egalitarianism to the workplace, Ethiopia needed a central purpose around which all men could rally.
 The promise of glory for household, luba, and nation was one that could unite men of all ethnic backgrounds.